priyalpatell/MLFinalProject/README.md

 1. download "project_code_ui.py", "scrubbed.csv", and the folder "cb_2018_us_state_500k"
 2. place these items all in the same local directory
-3. open the terminal & cd into the directory with all your downloaded files To run type this command into your terminal:
+3. open the terminal & cd into the directory with all your downloaded files
+4. type this command into your terminal:
 $ streamlit run project_code_ui.py

 Note: takes a bit of time to load results